 In charts like the Dashboard, Secular Cycles Profile, etc., it’s unclear that the relationship between P/E and the inflation rate has been consistent for secular stock market cycles over the past century and longer.
 Have there been exceptions to relationship?

-As an aside, prior to 2000, economic growth was fairly consistent over extended periods of time; thus the growth rate had little impact on long-term valuations.
-The slower economic growth since 2000, as well as other demographic changes expected for the future, has driven many economists and analysts to expect future economic growth to be slower than historical economic growth.
-If so, growth could become another factor impacting P/E.
+Before 2000, economic growth was consistent over extended periods, so the growth rate had little impact on long-term valuations.
+However, slower economic growth since 2000 and expected future demographic changes have led many economists to anticipate slower future economic growth.
+If this holds true, growth could become another factor affecting P/E.

-The first secular stock market cycle of the 1900s started in 1901.
-It has thus far been the longest secular bear market and it lasted 20 years.
-Over the first 5 years of that secular bear, P/E started at 23 and averaged near 20; the inflation rate was choppy, yet averaged near 1%.
-During the middle 10 years, the inflation rate began to gyrate more dramatically from year to year between significant inflation and deflation (a lack of price stability); as a result, P/E declined to average near 14.
-In the last 5 years of that secular bear, the inflation rate surged into the teens, thereby driving P/E to 5.
+The first secular stock market cycle of the 1900s began in 1901 and lasted 20 years.
+During the first five years, P/E started at 23 and averaged near 20; the inflation rate was choppy but averaged around 1%.
+In the middle ten years, significant inflation and deflation fluctuations caused P/E to decline to an average of 14.
+In the last five years, rising inflation drove P/E down to 5.

 Just one more question.
 I’m really having trouble understanding why higher inflation pushes down P/E…

 To explain why higher inflation drives down P/E, let’s first think about the phenomenon of inflation itself.
-We talk about inflation whenever prices go up, but not all price increases are inflation.
-When the price of one thing or a few things goes up, that’s just a price increase.
-When the aggregate price of everything that you buy increases, that constitutes inflation.
+We talk about inflation whenever prices rise, but not all price increases are inflation.
+When the price of one thing or a few things increases, that’s just a price increase.
+When the aggregate price level across the economy rises, that constitutes inflation.
 Inflation occurs when the federal government prints more money than the value of goods in the economy.
-The result is that the prices of things adjust upward to reflect the loss of money value.
+The result is that the prices of goods and services adjust upward to reflect the loss of monetary value.

 That’s where interest rates come into the picture.
 Interest rates help to offset the loss of value due to excess money creation.
-That’s also why interest rates go up as inflation rises and fall as inflation declines.
-This is why bond prices and yields rise and fall as the expected inflation rate changes.
+That’s also why interest rates generally increase as inflation rises and fall as inflation declines.
+It is also why bond prices and yields rise and fall as the expected inflation rate changes.

-Now let’s consider the stock market.
+Now, let’s consider the stock market.
 Stocks are also financial assets.
-They often pay dividends from earnings quarterly or retain the earnings to build more value in the future.
-Either way, stocks are financial assets with a value today that is based upon future cash flows.
+They often pay dividends with a portion of earnings and retain the balance of earnings to support the company’s operations.
+As a result, stocks are financial assets with a value today based on future cash flows.
 And just as with bonds, when inflation rises, the value of stocks today falls to reflect higher market rates.

 We measure the value of stocks using the ratio of market price to current earnings (the price/earnings ratio, or P/E).
 When inflation rises, stock prices fall–so the ratio of P/E falls too.
-This enables new buyers of stocks to pay a lower price in order to receive a higher return to compensate for inflation.
-Conversely, falling inflation drives stock prices and P/E higher.
+This enables new buyers of stocks to pay a lower price to receive a higher return to compensate for inflation.
+Conversely, falling inflation generally drives higher stock prices and P/E.

 When the inflation rate falls into deflation, there’s another financial principle that causes P/E to fall.
-But we’ll save that for another day.
+But we’ll save that for another discussion.

 Note the graph below.
 When blue line inflation is high (red circles), the green line P/E is below average (yellow arrows).
 Whenever inflation is low (green check marks), note that green line P/E is well above average.
-(There’s one good incidence of deflation and lower P/E in the 1930s, but we’re saving that for another day…) Inflation and P/E do bounce around a bit, yet the relationship follows the financial principles described above.
-Some people like the chart below (generally presented without the markings) and others prefer the one known as The Y Curve Effect.
+(There’s one good incidence of deflation and lower P/E in the 1930s.)
+Inflation and P/E do bounce around a bit, yet the relationship follows the financial principles described above.
+Some people like the chart below (generally presented without the markings), and others prefer the one called The Y Curve Effect.
 Both charts are available on the Crestmont Research website in the Stock Market section.

 Books